git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
-* Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up
+* Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up.
-* Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up
+* Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up.
 * Footswitch settings: The Maschine Jam supports 2 footswitches.
 Since there is only 1 stereo connector, a double footswitch like a Boss FS-6 needs to be used.
 Select the function you want to assign to a footswitch from the drop down lists.
 The available functions should be self-explanatory, except *Clip Based Looper*: this uses the currently selected MIDI clip slot.
 If it is empty, a new clip is created (depending on the *New clip length* setting above) and playback is started.
 As long as the footswitch is pressed overdub is activated.
 If the footswitch is released overdub is deactivated.

 ### Drum Sequencer